 Anti-anxiety agents such as alprazolam (Xanax) , chlorazepate (Tranxene) , clonazepam (Klonopin) and diazepam (Valium) can also put a damper on sexual desire.

-Here are some stories from others who have experienced sexual side effects from their medicine:
+Here are some stories from others who have experienced sexual side effects from their medicine.
+CHS said:

 “My husband was prescribed clonazepam for his panic disorder.
 It definitely affected sexual function, which, I think, compounded his depression.
 When he tried to gradually give up the medication, he experienced many withdrawal symptoms.